-Bloominati Ag LLC will create an indoor cultivation facility with a 5,000 sq/ft of canopy in a multi-level configuration.
-This space will house the cultivation systems for cloning, propagation, vegetative and flower growth.
+High Flyers LLC will create an indoor cultivation facility with a 5,000 sq/ft of canopy in a multi-level configuration.
+The facility as a whole will house the cultivation systems for cloning, propagation, vegetative and flower growth.
 Our cultivation and processing areas will include: